frankflucero/CX-Best-Practices/README.md

 4. Macro fixes will have the biggest blast radius.
 Focus here first, then follow through on the micro-level.
 5. Use the data to drive change, not just monitor metrics.
 6. Get senior leaders involved.

+GENERAL NOTES
+-	80% of SaaS companies are not profitable on a GAAP basis.
+OI is low ~15% where I am at 25%
+-	SaaS or Ctm Success GM is ~70% where Supt Svs GM is ~90%
+-	SaaS Waterfall:
+o	Starting ARR expected for next year [100] o	New Logos [10] o	Adjusted ARR [110] o	Churn [-10] o	Downsell [-10] o	Gross Ret Rate 82% [90 of 110] o	US 20 o	XS 20 o	End of Yr Ret Rate 120 o	Ret Rate Growth is 20% or Ret Rate 120% [120 of 100]
+-	Ctm Acq Cost = about $1.07 for every $1 of Revs
+-	Ctm Exp Cost = about $0.18 for every $1 of Revs
+-	Ctm Ret Cost = about $0.12 for every $1 of Revs
+-	THUS ROI FOR CTM SUCCESS IS GREAT
+-	NEED ANALYTICS FOR EFFECTIVE GROWTH STRATEGY – ROI IS THERE FOR INVESTING
+1. CX strategy: what experience do we want to create for ctm
+2. Ctm Engagement strategy: what prods/svs should we create to deliver experience
+3. Infrastructure: what people, process changes do we need to deliver vision
+4. Tech: need to invest to become data driven and efficient